vaibhavvikas/distributed-cloud/README.md

 ![GitHub forks](https://img.shields.io/github/forks/vaibhavvikas/distributed-cloud)

 # DistributedCloud
+#### KLA+ February 2020 Hackathon, NIT Trichy
-Cloud Storage Object with End to End Encryption
+Cloud Storage Object with End to End Encryption.

 Design and Implement a distributed cloud storage.
 Similar to Google drive, where user can store and retrieve any Objects.